ibm-cloud-docs/assistant/dialog-overview.md

 1. Choose **Image**.

 1. Add the full URL to the hosted image file into the **Image source** field.

     The image must be in .jpg, .gif, or .png format.
-The image file must be stored in a location that is publicly addressable by URL.
+The image file must be stored in a location that is publicly addressable by an `https:` URL.

     For example: `https://www.example.com/assets/common/logo.png`.